What the law says about medical certificates for work

 Getting a medical certificate for work when you are sick is an important part of your due diligence as an employee no matter where you are working.
 They act as a means of giving employees a way to provide their employers with an official document from a doctor clearing them from work for one or several days.

-In Australia, medical certificates are governed by the Fair Work Act (2009), which sets out in black & white that a business is required to give its employees, whether they be part-time or full-time, a set number of personal/carer’s leave days annually.
+In Australia, physical or online medical certificates for medical conditions are governed by the Fair Work Act (2009), which sets out in black & white that a business is required to give its employees, whether they be part-time or full-time, a set number of personal/carer’s leave days annually.
 Sick leave is included as part of personal/carer’s leave, which can also be used for when a family member is ill, and you need to stay home to help care for them/drive them to appointments etc.

-What does the law say about medical certificates?
+What does the law say about certificates for medical conditions?

 The Act states what requirements employers can set out in order to attain ‘evidence that would satisfy a reasonable person’ that time was taken off work for a legitimate reason.
 This is designed to give employers assurances that employees cannot easily abuse the sick days they are entitled to and only miss work when they are genuinely too ill to perform their job or if there’s a risk that they will spread the illness to their coworkers, which is a prominent concern for businesses during flu season.

-Medical certificates also serve to protect employees from unfair scrutiny by employers who may believe their employee is ‘faking it’.
-Under the Act, medical certificates need to be accepted at face value as the final word on the matter that the employee was medically unable to work that day and that they must be paid as per normal.
+A normal medical certificate also serves to protect employees from unfair scrutiny by employers who may believe their employee is ‘faking it’.
+Under the Act, certificates need to be accepted at face value as the final word on the matter that the employee was medically unable to work that day and that they must be paid as per normal.
 There is also no mechanism for an employer to call their employee’s doctor and ask questions about the illness or injury necessitating their absence.

-In summary, employers have the legal right to ask for a medical certificate from their employees as proof they were too ill to work and are not obligated to pay an employee who refuses to comply.
-Employers are also disallowed from calling a doctor as a means of second-guessing the medical certificate and may only ask questions related to work performance/safety.
+In summary, employers have the legal right to ask for a certificate for a medical condition from their employees as proof they were too ill to work and are not obligated to pay an employee who refuses to comply.
+Employers are also disallowed from calling a doctor as a means of second-guessing the certificate and may only ask questions related to work performance/safety.

-If you need a medical certificate, request a consult and speak to an Instant Consult doctor today.
+If you need a medical certificate for work, request a consult and speak to an Instant Consult doctor today.

 by Instant Consult